SSWConsulting/SSW.People.Profiles/Jerwin-Parker/Jerwin-Parker.md

 qualifications: "UTS Bachelor of Business (Marketing/Management), Bachelor of Creative Intelligence and Innovation, Bachelor of Entrepreneurship (Honours)"

-quote: "As you think, so shall you become."
+quote: "We're all gonna make it."
-quoteAuthor: "Bruce Lee"
+quoteAuthor: "Zyzz"
 ---

 [Editing your profile]: https://github.com/SSWConsulting/People/wiki/3.-Editing-your-profile